 Personal information, such as an address and telephone number, is used to communicate with students.
-Students are responsible for notifying Lamar State College Port Arthur of any change of name, address, and/or telephone number.
-Changes must be reported to the Records Office.
-Students may request that directory information not be shared by submitting a request in writing to the
+Students are responsible for notifying the LSCPA Records Office of any change of name, address, and/or telephone number.
+Students may request that directory information not be shared by submitting a request in writing to the Registrar's Office.

-Registrar's Office.
 This shall remain in effect until rescinded in writing by the student.